Workforce Flexibility: Adapting to Market Changes with Temporary Staffing

 The Evolution of Workforce Flexibility

-The concept of the fixed workforce has undergone a radical transformation.
-Organizations that maintain rigid staffing structures find themselves increasingly disadvantaged against competitors who can rapidly scale their workforce in response to market opportunities and challenges.
+Furthermore, organizations that maintain rigid staffing structures find themselves increasingly disadvantaged against competitors who can rapidly scale their workforce in response to market opportunities and challenges.

-This evolution has been driven by several factors:
+Also, this evolution has been driven by several factors:

 - Accelerating market volatility requiring faster organizational responses